-In Robocup 2012 Mexico City, ZJUDancer reached the 4th place in Humanoid League Kid-Size(3 vs. 3 games).
+In Robocup 2014 , ZJUDancer reached the final eight in Humanoid League Kid-Size(4 vs. 4 games).
 This year, lots of efforts has been made to improve the hardware and the software of our robot system.
+And we also build the bigger robot to adjust to the big field .
 The photograph of our robot is shown in Fig.1(b).

 Table.
 1 shows the general specifications of our robots.
-Three players from ZJUDancer named Wukong, Bajie and Shaseng are fully autonomous humanoid soccer robots.
+Four brand new players from ZJUDancer named Striker, Freedom, Justice and Bearson are fully autonomous humanoid soccer robots.
 Each robot is fixed to the size and weight limitations of the competition and connected by wireless networks.
-Referee's directions could be sent to the robot through the network.
+Fig, 1(a) shows our old version of the robot and (b) is the newet one .it is bigger and stronger.
+Referees directions could be sent to the robot through the network.
 More details will be introduced in the following sections.